 Clean the thermostat

 If you notice your thermostat making a buzzing sound, one of the first things you can try to fix it is cleaning it.
 Over time, dust and debris can accumulate on the thermostat, causing it to malfunction or make noise.
 To start, turn off the power to the thermostat and remove the cover.
+This is crucial for your safety and ensures no electrical accidents occur.

 Is it safe to remove the cover?